 An overview of certification of Alumio’s (privated) hosted solution:

 During deployment, the data center verifies and authenticates all of its contents before activation.
-Alumio’s features and platform never sends data to the third party connected software unless explicitly configured by the user.
+The Alumio platform and its features never sends data to the third party connected software, unless explicitly configured by the user.

-As we use Google Cloud hosting services, we can rely on Google’s Cloud security measures to handle ISMS, as you can read on Google.
+As we use Google Cloud hosting services, we can rely on Google’s Cloud security measures to handle theInformation Security Management System (ISMS), as you can read here on Google →

 There are various policies in place to guarantee the above.
 The following policies are described in detail in our internal company Wiki, to which everyone, depending on their function and/or role, must adhere: